Stiliyan Petrov

 Stiliyan Alyoshev Petrov (Bulgarian: Стилиян Альошев Петров, born 5 July 1979) is a Bulgarian former professional footballer who played as a midfielder.
 Petrov joined Celtic from CSKA Sofia in 1999, and won ten trophies in his time at Celtic Park, including four Scottish Premier League titles.
 In 2006, he moved to Aston Villa in the Premier League, along with his former manager Martin O'Neill.
 Petrov became club captain at Villa Park, and was an inductee to the Aston Villa Hall of Fame in 2013 having made 219 competitive appearances for the club.

-In addition he is Bulgaria's all-time most-capped player with 105 appearances for the side.
+In addition, Petrov is Bulgaria's all-time most-capped player with 105 appearances for the national team.

 In March 2012, Petrov was diagnosed with acute leukaemia, suspending his football career to undergo treatment which was ultimately successful.
-He announced his retirement from the game in May 2013.
+He officially announced his retirement from the game in May 2013.
 Following spells as both a youth team and first team coach at Aston Villa in 2013 and 2015, Petrov returned to training in 2016, initially with the under-21 side, and later the seniors.
 He played during pre-season matches but was not offered a playing contract by manager Roberto Di Matteo.